 The service wasn’t uniformly good (perhaps because it was very busy when I went) but the buffet breakfast mitigates that, and I particularly appreciated their takeaway box for my early departure: as requested, I had a flaky pain au chocolat, tub of premium chopped fruit and wake-me-up coffee waiting for me at 5.30am – all devoured by the time I arrived at the airport.

 Galgorm has a few local restaurants but it’s the resort’s own array that steal the show.
 The Italian, Fratellis, was booked out so I didn’t get a chance to try out its obviously-loved pizzas (and the chunky chips looked mouth-watering).
 Instead, I ate at Gillie’s Bar and Grill.

 Though meat is its forte, they have a separate vegetarian menu with good choices.
 I opted for the chickpea and quinoa burger which was too dry for my liking, but the starter of nachos and my friend’s sea bream suggested it was an anomaly.

 For a fancy night, the River Room restaurant is their haute cuisine restaurant, and that’s on my list for the inevitable return.

-It’s a wonder Galgorm is four star: the service, facilities and restaurants is of a high a standard as I’ve experienced in five-star hotels – just without the pomp, which makes it all the better for relaxing.
-But this point just means it’s great value for money.
+It’s a wonder Galgorm is four-star: the service, facilities and restaurants is of a high a standard as I’ve experienced in five-star hotels – just without the pomp, which makes it all the better for relaxing.
 Weekends and bank holidays can get busy with residents and locals, so it’s top on my list for a mid-week pampering break.

 For more information and to book a stay or spa treatment, visit galgorm.com.